jr0cket/heroku-java-workshop-content/deploy-sample-apps/behind-the-scenes.md

 #### Addition details about Java apps

-  More specifically in the case of a Java application, the established environment is OpenJDK and the build tool is Maven is installed.
+  More specifically in the case of a Java application, the established environment is OpenJDK and the Maven build tool is installed.
 Maven then resolves the project dependencies and builds your source code into an app.

 ![Heroku deploy play app - simplified](../images/heroku-push-java.png)

-> **Info** Heroku has a mirror of many of the common dependencies used for each of its supported languates.
+> **Info** Heroku has a mirror of many of the common dependencies used for each of its supported languages.
 This mirror is used by buildpacks to speed up the deployment process.

 > Dependencies are also cached between deploys to save downloading the Internet on each deploy.